tidyverse/stringr/revdep/problems.md

       See the note in ?`:::` about the use of this operator.
     ```

+# biomartr

+Version: 0.7.0

+## In both

+*   checking package dependencies ...
+ERROR
+    ```
+    Package required but not available: ‘data.table’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+    ```

+# blandr

+Version: 0.5.0

+## In both

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespaces in Imports field not imported from:
+      ‘R6’ ‘jmvcore’ ‘knitr’
+      All declared Imports should be used.
+    ```

 # blastula

-Version: 0.1
+Version: 0.2.0

 ## In both

 *   checking dependencies in R code ...
 NOTE
     ```
+    Namespaces in Imports field not imported from:
+      ‘purrr’ ‘rlang’ ‘tibble’
-    Namespace in Imports field not imported from: ‘rJava’ All declared Imports should be used.
+      All declared Imports should be used.
     ```